(888) 448-0302 Talk to a recovery specialist 24/7

 The manufacturers knew their medications were being abused, but they did nothing to stop this.

 Purdue Pharma introduced Oxycontin in 1996 and employed unlawful and aggressive marketing tactics, placing profit over people.
-The company downplayed the addictive potential of these pain killers to doctors and aggressively promoted them for off-label use.
+The company downplayed the addictive potential of these painkillers to doctors and aggressively promoted them for off-label use.

 Doctors over-prescribed opioids based on misinformed decisions because they were misled by the manufacturers about the addictive nature of opioids.

-How You Can Join An Existing Opioid Class Action Lawsuit
+How You Can Join An Existing Opioid Class Action Lawsuit?

 A man reading over paperwork related to an opioid class action lawsuit

 The first step to joining an opioid class action lawsuit is to find a lawyer who is looking for people to add to their case.
+There are lawyers in every county and state now who are representing class-action lawsuits.
+To find a relevant lawyer you can search Hughes and Coleman.

+Alternatively, you can contact the Northern Ohio District Courthouse for more information.
 To be eligible the injured or deceased person must have been getting a prescription at the time of death or injury.
-Unfortunately, if the person was addicted to opioids after being prescribed, but then died or received injury after developing a heroin habit, they are not eligible.
+Unfortunately, people who developed opioid addiction after being prescribed the medication, but later experienced injury or death due to a heroin habit, don’t meet the eligibility criteria for the lawsuit.

-If you are deemed eligible to join a class-action lawsuit, your lawyer will ask you to provide further evidence.
 When you join a class action lawsuit you won’t have to pay any legal fees upfront.

 Can You File An Opioid Class Action Lawsuit?